Zor365/Installing-Windows-Server-2016-in-virtual-box-/README.md

 # Installing-Windows-Server-2016-on-virtual-box-

-Step 1 : Download Windows Server 2016 ISO
+<h1>Step 1 : Download Windows Server 2016 ISO</h1>
-Click here to visit the Official Microsoft site and download Windows Server 2016 ISO 60-bit edition and start the download.
+<a href="https://www.microsoft.com/en-us/evalcenter/download-windows-server-2016">Click here</a> to visit the Official Microsoft site and download Windows Server 2016 ISO 60-bit edition and start the download.

 Step 2: Create a New Virtual Machine